 You must have seen those ads in which a sleek and smart luggage bag follows people like their companion.
 These kinds of personal bots use cameras and sensors for capturing images continuously that can help follow the user.
 Piaggio Fast Forward had launched a robot, named Gita that allows pedestrians to walk free by carrying their belongings up to 20-40 pounds.

-There are segments like Construction, Security, Education, Agriculture, Military, and many others where autonomous machines can make a huge impact.
+There are segments like Construction, Security, Education, Agriculture, and many others where autonomous machines can make a huge impact.

 Let’s make autonomous machines, robots, and drones smarter than ever and ready to take on real-world challenges!